intellifi-nl/webapi-doc/README.md

 By default the api is accessible on: http://`host`/api/`resource`/`id`
 * The `host` will be provided to you when you are evaluating or purchasing our product.
 We always have an 'play-arround' brain that we can supply to you.
 * The `resource` shall will contain the resource that you want to query.
 This is most of the times the plural form of a noun.
 * The **optional** `id` indicates which specific resource you wish to access.
-Please refer to the individual resourcse for more information on the type of id that is used.
-In most resources this is a [MongoDB ObjectId](http://docs.mongodb.org/manual/reference/object-id/).
+Please refer to the individual resources for more information on the type of id that is used.
 If you omit `id` the server will return a list with all items in the resource.

 As with every web API you can only request new information by doing an extra request.
 We offer a whole set of [pushing technologies](https://github.com/intellifi-nl/doc-push).
 They will allow you to be informed when something changes, instead of polling for changes.